 You will need to have your photograph taken for your driver's licence.
 Your photograph will be taken at a Driver and Vehicle Services Centre or regional agent or Photo Point location.
 Your signature will also need to be captured.

 If you have concerns regarding the photograph, please refer to our frequently asked questions.

-If your driving licence is from the Republic of Ireland, you do not need to obtain a verification letter from the Consulate.
-The Department of Transport will contact the Road Safety Authority in Ireland on your behalf to verify your licence details.
+If your overseas driverís licence has been issued in the Republic of Ireland or Hong Kong, you do not need to obtain a verification letter from your Consulate.
+The Department of Transport will contact the road safety authority in Ireland or Hong Kong on your behalf to verify your licence details.

-Driver's licences from Afghanistan, Bangladesh, India, Indonesia, Iraq and Pakistan
+Driver's licences issued in Afghanistan, Bangladesh, India, Indonesia, Iraq and Pakistan

-The verification process will take about 4 weeks to complete.
-Please ensure that this letter of verification has been sent to the Department of Transport before applying for your licence.
+The verification process will take about four weeks to complete.
+Please ensure that this letter of verification has been sent to the Department of Transport before applying for your driver's licence.

-Note: If you have been granted Australian Citizenship - the consulates of Afghanistan, Bangladesh, India, Indonesia and Iraq may not verify the driver's licence issued in that country.
+Note: If you have been granted Australian Citizenship, the consulates of Afghanistan, Bangladesh, India, Indonesia and Iraq may not verify a driver's licence issued in their respective country.

 Please use the contact information below to locate the nearest consulate in your area.